dojo/docs/dijit/MenuItem.rst

 The developer is responsible for the key event handler to support this.

-See the :ref:`dijit.DropDownMenu <dijit/DropDownMenu>` page for details and examples.
+See the :ref:`dijit/DropDownMenu <dijit/DropDownMenu>` page for details and examples.